feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 Your cluster terminates after 2 hours of inactivity.
 You can also terminate the cluster early.

 ![Be sure to shut down those inactive Databricks clusers to save money.](presentation/assets/image/DatabricksTerminate.png)

+---

+@title[.NET for Apache Spark]

+## Agenda

+1. The Origins of Spark
+2. Installing Spark
+3. Functional Spark
+4. Our First Examples
+5. Spark SQL
+6. Databricks UAP
+7. **.NET for Apache Spark**

+---

+Microsoft has official support for Spark running on .NET.
+They support the C# and F# languages.

+With .NET code, you are limited to DataFrames and Spark SQL, so no direct access to RDDs.

+---?image=presentation/assets/background/demo.jpg&size=cover&opacity=20

+### Demo Time

 ---?image=presentation/assets/background/excavator.jpg&size=cover&opacity=20